Getting started¶

 - Go to

-and add two buildpacksheroku/nodejs
+Settingsand add two buildpacksheroku/nodejshttps://github.com/jontewks/puppeteer-heroku-buildpack

 It should look like: